In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline | COVID-19 Country Response

 See the country risk analysis provided by Coface.

-The Belarusian economy is both largely state-owned (more than 70% of GDP is generated by public or parastatal enterprises) and very open to international trade, which accounts for 139% of GDP (World Bank, latest data available).
-The main products exported by Belarus are oil and petroleum products, fertilizers, trucks and tractors and spare parts to them, milk and cheese, meat products, furniture and timber, and tires.
-Overall, more than 60% of manufactured goods are exported to foreign markets.
-The country’s imports are led by petroleum oils, petroleum gas, motorized vehicles for the transport of passengers, and medicaments (data by Comtrade).
+The Belarusian economy is predominantly state-owned, with over 70% of GDP generated by public or parastatal enterprises.
+Simultaneously, it remains highly open to international trade, which constitutes 122% of its GDP (World Bank, latest data available).
+Belarus exports a variety of products including oil and petroleum products, fertilizers, trucks and tractors, spare parts, milk and cheese, meat products, furniture and timber, and tires.
+A significant portion of its manufactured goods, over 60%, is exported to foreign markets.
+Notably, the mechanical engineering industry plays a crucial role, with 75% of goods in this segment sold outside the country (official governmental data).
+On the import side, Belarus primarily brings in petroleum oils, petroleum gas, motorized vehicles for passenger transport, and medicaments (data by Comtrade).

-Belarus’ main trading partners in 2021 were the Russian Federation (35%), Poland (4%), Ukraine (3%), Lithuania (3%), and Germany (2%); whereas imports arrived chiefly from Russia (28.6%), China (8.1%) Germany (3.6%), Ukraine (3.4%), and Poland (2.5%).
-As a legacy of the Soviet era, during which Belarus was the workshop of the USSR, the Russian and Belarusian production structures remained very complementary.
-As a result, the Belarusian economy is still strongly concentrated on the Russian market, both as a natural outlet and as its main supplier.
-In 2022, Belarus saw a trade surplus with Russia for the first time.
-Recently, trade ties with China have strengthened, as Beijing is looking for partners for its New Silk Road project; whereas the European Union, Belarus' second-largest trading partner, announced that it would not ratify the bilateral partnership and cooperation agreement with the country due to “Belarus' lack of commitment to democracy and political and civil rights”.
+In 2022, Belarus' major trading partners included Russia (35.0%), Poland (4.0%), Ukraine (3.0%), Lithuania (3.0%), and Germany (2.0%).
+Conversely, imports were chiefly sourced from Russia (28.6%), China (8.1%), Germany (3.6%), Ukraine (3.4%), and Poland (2.5% - data Comtrade).
+Due to historical ties from the Soviet era, Belarus' economy remains heavily concentrated on the Russian market, serving as both a major outlet and supplier.
+Notably, in 2022, Belarus achieved a trade surplus with Russia for the first time.
+Recent developments have seen strengthened trade relations with China, particularly through Beijing's New Silk Road project.
+However, the European Union, Belarus' second-largest trading partner, withheld ratification of the bilateral partnership and cooperation agreement due to concerns over "Belarus' lack of commitment to democracy and political and civil rights."

 ---|---|---|---|---|---|